15 Top Trails For Hiking In Los Angeles

 3. Fryman Canyon Hike

 Officially, called the Betty B. Dearing Trail, Fryman Canyon begins in Wilacre Park.
 This is a simple and very popular stroller-friendly 3-mile loop on a fire road.
-The sweeping views of the San Fernando Valley are well worth the trek.
+If you’re looking for easy hiking trails in Los Angeles, the sweeping views of the San Fernando Valley are well worth the trek.
 There is a free parking lot, which fills up quickly, and ample street parking.

 Trailhead address: 8401 Mulholland Dr, Studio City, CA 91604